-Project Based Voucher Requirements (Section 1.6.C of PIH Notice 2012-32) Proj ject Based Rental Assistance Requirements (Section 1.7.D of PIH Notice 2012-32) 1.
-No re-screening of tenants upon conversion; 1.
-No re-screening of tenants upon conversion; 2.
-Resident right to return if relocated as a result of conversion; 2.
-Resident right to return if relocated as a result of conversion; 3.
-Phase-in of tenant rent increase: If the rent increase is the greater of 10% or \$25, the increase will be phased in over 3 years or up to five years, as determined by the PHA; 3.
-Phase-in of tenant rent increase: If the rent increase is the greater of 10% or \$25, the increase will be phased in over 3 years or up to five years, as determined by the PHA; 4.
-Continued eligibility for PH-FSS and ROSS-SC programs; 4.
-Continued eligibility for PH-FSS and ROSS-SC programs; 5.
+Project Based Rental Assistance Requirements (Section 1.7.D of PIH Notice 2012-32)

+- 1. No re-screening of tenants upon conversion; - 2.
+Resident right to return if relocated as a result of conversion; - Phase-in of tenant rent increase: If the rent increase is the greater of 10% or \$25, the increase will be phased in over 3 years or up to five years, as determined by the PHA; - 4.
+Continued eligibility for PH-FSS and ROSS-SC programs; - 5.
 Resident Participation and Funding.
 Residents will have the right to establish and operate a resident organization and be eligible for resident participation funding.
-See Attachment 1B of PIH Notice 2012-032.
-5. Resident Participation and Funding.
-Residents will have the right to establish and operate a resident organization and be eligible for resident participation funding.
-See Attachment 1B of PIH Notice 2012-032.
-6. Termination notification: PHA must provide written notification of termination of lease within a reasonable time: not to exceed 30 days if health or safety of other tenants, PHA employees or persons residing in the vicinity are threatened or in the event of drug-related or violent criminal activity or any felony conviction; 14 days for non-payment of rent; 30 days in any other case unless State or local law provide for a shorter time period.
-6. Termination notification: PHA must provide written notification of termination of lease within a reasonable time: i. not to exceed 30 days if health or safety of other tenants, PHA employees or persons residing in the vicinity are threatened or in the event of drug-related or violent criminal activity or any felony conviction; ii.
-14 days for non-payment of rent; iii. in all other cases, the requirements at 24 CFR §880.603, as revised for RAD in PIH Notice 2012-32, the Multifamily HUD Model Lease and any other HUD multifamily administrative guidance shall apply; 7.
-Grievance process - See PIH Notice 2012-32 Section 1.6.C.7 7.
-Grievance process - See PIH Notice 2012-32 Section 1.7.B.6 8.
-Establishment of Waiting List - See PIH Notice 2012-32 Section 1.6D 8.
-Establishment of Waiting List - See PIH Notice 2012-32 Section 1.7.C 9.
-Earned Income Disregard - Tenants who are employed and are currently receiving the EID exclusion at the time of conversion will continue to receive the EID after conversion, in accordance with regulations at 24 CFR §5.617.
-Upon the expiration of the EID for such families, the rent adjustment shall not be subject to rent phase-in, as described in Section 1.6.C.4; instead, the rent will automatically rise to the appropriate rent level based upon tenant income at that time.
-(Please see PIH Notice 2012-32, Section 1.6.C.8.)
-9. Earned Income Disregard - Tenants who are employed and are currently receiving the EID exclusion at the time of conversion will continue to receive the EID after conversion, in accordance with regulations at 24 CFR §960.255.
+See Attachment 1B of PIH Notice 2012-032. - 6.
+Termination notification: PHA must provide written notification of termination of lease within a reasonable time: - not to exceed 30 days if health or safety of other tenants, PHA employees or persons residing in the vicinity are threatened or in the event of drugrelated or violent criminal activity or any felony conviction; - ii.
+14 days for non-payment of rent; - iii. in all other cases, the requirements at 24 CFR §880.603, as revised for RAD in PIH Notice 2012-32, the Multifamily HUD Model Lease and any other HUD multifamily administrative guidance shall apply; - 7.
+Grievance process See PIH Notice 2012-32 Section 1.7.B.6 - 8.
+Establishment of Waiting List See PIH Notice 2012-32 Section 1.7.C - 9.
+Earned Income Disregard Tenants who are employed and are currently receiving the EID exclusion at the time of conversion will continue to receive the EID after conversion, in accordance with regulations at 24 CFR §960.255.
 If a tenant requests that the EID cease, or upon the expiration of the EID for such tenants, the tenant will no longer receive the EID exclusion and the Owner will no longer be subject to the provisions of 24 CFR §960.255.
 Furthermore, tenants whose EID ceases or expires after conversion shall not be subject to the rent phase-in provision, as described in Section 1.7.B.3; instead, the rent will automatically rise to the appropriate rent level based upon tenant income at that time.
 (Please see PIH Notice 2012-32, Section 1.7.B.7.)
-10. Resident Participation and Funding - See PIH Notice 2012-32 Attachment 1B.2 N/A 11.
-Renewal of Lease - PHA's are required to renew the lease at expiration unless N/A good cause exists for non-renewal.